kubernetes/website/docs/tasks/configure-pod-container/downward-api-volume-expose-pod-information.md

 ---
-title: Exposing Pod Information to Containers Using a DownwardApiVolumeFile
+title: Exposing Pod Information to Containers Using the Downward API
 ---

 {% capture overview %}